-Maharshtra Govt formation updates: Aaditya Thackeray meets Shiv Sena MLAs who are staying at hotel
+Maharashtra: Stalemate continues, previous Assembly's term expires today

 |

 Mumbai, Nov 07: The uncertainty over the government formation in Maharashtra entered 13th day since the election results were announced.
+If no one stakes government formation claim on Friday, then the Governor may have to consider imposing president's rule in the state.
+The term of the previous assembly expires on Friday.

 The allies - Shiv Sena and BJP - collectively have the number to form government in Maharashtra, but the Uddhav Thackeray led party has put forth a demand of '50-50' sharing which means that chief minister's post would be held for 2.5 years each by both the parties.

 The BJP is firm that it is willing to discuss all the other issues, but for sharing the CM post.
 Asserting that Shiv Sena does not want to snap ties, party chief Thackeray today said that the BJP should speak to them only if it is ready to give up the post of the chief minister.